PostHog/posthog.com/contents/tutorials/churn-rate.md

 > If we had 100 users who used triggered events for a feature at the beginning of the period, and 80 who were continuing to trigger events it at the end, we’d have a churn rate of 20% because (100 - 80) / 100 * 100 = 20%

 Better yet, we can visualize and refine this calculation.
-PostHog has tools, like retention and lifecycle charts, that help you understand and see churn rate and its changes over time.
+PostHog has tools, like retention and lifecycle charts, that help you understand churn rate and see its changes over time.

 ## Visualizing churn rate